 Blast the beer with inaudible sound waves and gaze wonderingly as it bubbles repeatedly.

 Having watched the device, I find it bubbles a little too much, to my chagrin.

 I despise too much foam, however it came to be that way, whether the keg was tipped too much (people have been shot for less), tapped wrong, or the beer bottles were juggled in the air before being opened.

-For the $30 dollars – that’s right, THIRTY big ones – you can buy a tasty case of craft beer heaven instead of the Sonic Foamer.
+For the $20 dollars – you can buy a tasty case of craft beer heaven instead of the Sonic Foamer.